deepjavalibrary/djl-demo/docs/training_model.md

 # Run train command
 $ ./gradlew train
 ```
-The default training runs for 10 epochs. with pre-set training configurations, we discuss in detail below.
+The default training runs for 10 epochs.
+Pre-set training configurations are discussed in-detail below.

-## Training Configuration
+## Training configuration

-DJL provides a [TrainingConfig](https://github.com/awslabs/djl) class to define hyperparameters for training.
-Hyperparameters including learning rate, optimizer is provided to the Trainer object using the TrainingConfig
+Deep Java Library (DJL) provides a [TrainingConfig](https://github.com/awslabs/djl) class to define hyperparameters for training.
+Hyperparameters, including learning rate and optimizer are provided to the Trainer object using the TrainingConfig class.

-For example
+For example:
 ```java
     /**
     *Learning Rate definition, FactorTracker is a parent for simimlar hyperparameteres